Linde plc (NYSE:LIN) Shares Acquired by Affinity Wealth Management LLC

-Affinity Wealth Management LLC grew its position in shares of Linde plc (NYSE:LIN – Free Report) by 5.0% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The firm owned 9,356 shares of the basic materials company’s stock after purchasing an additional 448 shares during the quarter.
-Affinity Wealth Management LLC’s holdings in Linde were worth $3,484,000 as of its most recent filing with the SEC.
+Affinity Wealth Management LLC raised its holdings in Linde plc (NYSE:LIN – Free Report) by 5.0% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 9,356 shares of the basic materials company’s stock after purchasing an additional 448 shares during the period.
+Affinity Wealth Management LLC’s holdings in Linde were worth $3,484,000 as of its most recent SEC filing.

-Several other institutional investors have also modified their holdings of the company.
-BlackRock Inc. lifted its holdings in Linde by 0.4% in the 2nd quarter.
-BlackRock Inc. now owns 34,434,793 shares of the basic materials company’s stock valued at $13,122,411,000 after acquiring an additional 147,415 shares during the last quarter.
-State Street Corp raised its position in shares of Linde by 0.7% during the second quarter.
-State Street Corp now owns 20,118,836 shares of the basic materials company’s stock worth $7,666,886,000 after purchasing an additional 134,593 shares during the period.
-Capital World Investors raised its holdings in Linde by 0.8% during the 2nd quarter.
-Capital World Investors now owns 11,856,849 shares of the basic materials company’s stock worth $4,518,320,000 after buying an additional 91,145 shares during the period.
-Geode Capital Management LLC lifted its stake in Linde by 2.5% during the second quarter.
-Geode Capital Management LLC now owns 9,568,654 shares of the basic materials company’s stock valued at $3,639,518,000 after buying an additional 233,348 shares in the last quarter.
-Finally, Price T Rowe Associates Inc. MD boosted its holdings in shares of Linde by 33.7% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 9,056,224 shares of the basic materials company’s stock worth $3,218,946,000 after buying an additional 2,282,620 shares during the period.
-Institutional investors and hedge funds own 80.98% of the company’s stock.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+BlackRock Inc. raised its holdings in Linde by 0.4% during the second quarter.
+BlackRock Inc. now owns 34,434,793 shares of the basic materials company’s stock worth $13,122,411,000 after purchasing an additional 147,415 shares in the last quarter.
+State Street Corp boosted its stake in Linde by 0.7% during the second quarter.
+State Street Corp now owns 20,118,836 shares of the basic materials company’s stock valued at $7,666,886,000 after buying an additional 134,593 shares in the last quarter.
+Capital World Investors lifted its holdings in Linde by 0.8% in the 2nd quarter.
+Capital World Investors now owns 11,856,849 shares of the basic materials company’s stock valued at $4,518,320,000 after acquiring an additional 91,145 shares during the last quarter.
+Geode Capital Management LLC boosted its position in shares of Linde by 2.5% during the 2nd quarter.
+Geode Capital Management LLC now owns 9,568,654 shares of the basic materials company’s stock valued at $3,639,518,000 after purchasing an additional 233,348 shares in the last quarter.
+Finally, Price T Rowe Associates Inc. MD grew its stake in shares of Linde by 33.7% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 9,056,224 shares of the basic materials company’s stock worth $3,218,946,000 after purchasing an additional 2,282,620 shares during the last quarter.
+80.98% of the stock is currently owned by hedge funds and other institutional investors.

-LIN has been the subject of several research analyst reports.
-UBS Group reduced their price target on shares of Linde from $450.00 to $445.00 and set a “buy” rating for the company in a research report on Thursday, October 12th.
-Citigroup increased their price objective on Linde from $448.00 to $450.00 and gave the stock a “buy” rating in a research note on Wednesday, October 4th.
-BMO Capital Markets lifted their target price on Linde from $418.00 to $421.00 and gave the company an “outperform” rating in a research note on Monday, October 30th.
-Finally, HSBC increased their price target on shares of Linde from $440.00 to $447.00 and gave the stock a “buy” rating in a research report on Friday, November 24th.
-One equities research analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $428.85.
+LIN has been the topic of a number of recent analyst reports.
+HSBC boosted their target price on Linde from $440.00 to $447.00 and gave the stock a “buy” rating in a research report on Friday, November 24th.
+UBS Group cut their price target on shares of Linde from $450.00 to $445.00 and set a “buy” rating on the stock in a report on Thursday, October 12th.
+BMO Capital Markets raised their price objective on shares of Linde from $418.00 to $421.00 and gave the stock an “outperform” rating in a research note on Monday, October 30th.
+Finally, Citigroup lifted their price objective on shares of Linde from $448.00 to $450.00 and gave the stock a “buy” rating in a research report on Wednesday, October 4th.
+One research analyst has rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $428.85.

-Linde (NYSE:LIN – Get Free Report) last released its quarterly earnings data on Thursday, October 26th.
-The basic materials company reported $3.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.57 by $0.06.
-Linde had a return on equity of 16.59% and a net margin of 18.44%.
-The firm had revenue of $8.20 billion during the quarter, compared to analyst estimates of $8.53 billion.
-During the same period in the prior year, the company posted $3.10 earnings per share.
-The business’s revenue for the quarter was down 6.8% compared to the same quarter last year.
-On average, sell-side analysts expect that Linde plc will post 14.11 EPS for the current fiscal year.
+Linde (NYSE:LIN – Get Free Report) last issued its quarterly earnings results on Thursday, October 26th.
+The basic materials company reported $3.63 earnings per share for the quarter, beating analysts’ consensus estimates of $3.57 by $0.06.
+The firm had revenue of $8.20 billion during the quarter, compared to the consensus estimate of $8.53 billion.
+Linde had a net margin of 18.44% and a return on equity of 16.59%.
+The business’s revenue was down 6.8% on a year-over-year basis.
+During the same period in the prior year, the firm earned $3.10 EPS.
+On average, equities research analysts forecast that Linde plc will post 14.11 EPS for the current fiscal year.

 Linde Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, December 18th.
-Shareholders of record on Monday, December 4th were given a $1.275 dividend.
-The ex-dividend date was Friday, December 1st.
-This represents a $5.10 annualized dividend and a yield of 1.25%.
-Linde’s payout ratio is 42.11%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, December 18th.
+Shareholders of record on Monday, December 4th were issued a dividend of $1.275 per share.
+The ex-dividend date of this dividend was Friday, December 1st.
+This represents a $5.10 dividend on an annualized basis and a dividend yield of 1.25%.
+Linde’s payout ratio is presently 42.11%.

 Linde Company Profile